This method uses a mitered joint frame and spline for attaching the film.

 In the second phase, stand at the corner of frame and grip 3″ width of the film, pulling toward you slightly.
 Using the screen spline tool, push the spline into the groove moving from the center of the frame strip to the corner on both sides adjacent to the corner.
 The screen spline stretches so you may need to trim off some excess.
 Repeat on all four corners.

 Tiny creases near the frame edge will disappear when heat shrinking.
-Larger creases can be undone by removing the spline and re-fitting it.To shrink the film, use the hair dryer set on “high” and keep the hot air moving, about 3″ from the plastic.
+Larger creases can be undone by removing the spline and re-fitting it.To shrink the film, use the hair dryer set on “high” and keep the hot air moving, about 3″ from the plastic, and starting in the center of the panel.
 This should only take two or three minutes, depending on the size of the window panel.
 Continue until all the wrinkles are out of the plastic and it is quite taut across the frame.Trim off the excess plastic with a utility knife just to the outside of the screen spline.REPEAT FOR THE OTHER SIDE OF THE WINDOW PANEL.

 Step 5: Add pull tabs – The two small pull tabs at the bottom of the window panel are designed to make it easier to remove the window panel from the window.
 Cut two tabs for each window panel, about 1″ x 2 1/2″ each.
 These can be made from cloth or re-enforced tape.
 Staple them to the bottom edge of the frame.
 Pound the staples flush to the frame with a hammer.
 If using tape, wrap it ½” up the back side of the frame, across the edge, and stick it back on itself to form the tab.